TetraPlex-org/central/Documentation/FAQ.md

 We call these packets com-snippets for short but we may just implement text packets for MVP.

-Further motivation for this is found in our [deck](TetraPlex%20deck%200.54%20-%20dark%20mode.pptx).
+Further motivation for this is found in our [deck](TetraPlex%20deck%200.54%20-%20dark%20mode.pptx) and [MRD](https://github.com/TetraPlex-org/basics/blob/main/Documentation/MRD.md)

 # Are you open source?